A LARGE Costa Blanca health network has warned staff about a ‘deadly’ painkiller that allegedly left countless Brits and Irish for dead.

 Garcia del Campo revealed medical professionals now believe there could be a lack of an enzyme or a genetic difference, that means Anglo Saxons and Scandinavians are at higher risk than Spaniards.

-Hearing of the news, Marbella-based Graeme Ward, who tragically lost his wife Mary to Nolotil in 2006, said: “Without Nolotil my wife would still be alive today.
+Hearing of the news, Marbella-based Graeme Ward, who tragically lost his wife Mary after taking Nolotil in 2006, said: “Without Nolotil my wife would still be alive today.
 It’s high time for it to be banned and the manufacturers should be ashamed of themselves.

 “I’m so pleased something is finally being done.”